awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 FIFO queues allow a lower number of in flight messages\.
 Thus, to keep your FIFO queue from getting blocked by a message, make sure that your application correctly handles message processing\.

 **Note**
-When a message is moved from a FIFO Queue to a FIFO DLQ the original messages deduplication ID will be replaced with the original messages ID.
-This is to make sure that the DLQ deduplication will not prevent storing of two independent messages that happen to share a deduplication id.
+When a message is moved from a FIFO queue to a FIFO DLQ, the original message's deduplication ID will be replaced with the original message's ID.
+This is to make sure that the DLQ deduplication will not prevent storing of two independent messages that happen to share a deduplication ID.

 ## When should I use a dead\-letter queue?<a name="sqs-dead-letter-queues-when-to-use"></a>